emmaimade/alx-pre_course/0x01-git/README.md

-This is the first description of the ALX Git project
+This is the first description of the ALX SE git project